minh1505/debug-this-if-you-can/it-worked-on-my-machine/ideas.md

 ## Potential ideas

+- New repo: some terminologies should be known, not a must-have, but good-to-have / should-have
+	- Anagram (use hashtable, set, ...)
+	- Palindrome

 - New repo: some tips to optimize time
 	- Use math
 	- Consider special/edge cases to reduce case execution: [prob1](https://www.hackerrank.com/challenges/sherlock-and-valid-string/problem?isFullScreen=true)